techlahoma/board_meetings/2016/10_october-minutes.md

 * Jeremy
   - Recognizing Devin as acting secretary for the last year.
 We can give him something for his resume and a mug/plaque would be good.
-  - Recognize Jon and Jessica with their swag at Thunder Plains and title for resume.
+  - Recognize Jon and Jessica with their swag at Thunder Plains and title for resume. (**spoiler alert**)

 ## Other Updates
 * OK Coders + Techlahoma SurveyMonkey Survey (Luke)